department-of-veterans-affairs/vagov-content/pages/education/choosing-a-school.md

 <div class="va-introtext">

-You can use VA education benefits at some—but not all—schools.
+You can use your GI Bill benefits at some—but not all—schools.
+Use the resources listed below to find GI Bill approved schools, compare the benefits you'll receive at different schools, and get more advice to help you choose a school.

 </div>